prathavee/weekly-flex-columns/README.md

 - Simple and lightweight CSS structure
 - Easy to customize for different use cases

+🛠️ Customization
+**Adjust .bars and .timeline-grid styles for different event types or priorities.**
+**Increase the ".span-1" class as per your needed column.**
+**Use JavaScript to dynamically position bars based on time.**

+Add tooltips or hover effects for more interactivity.

 ## 📦 Installation
 Clone the repository:
 ```bash